yuchenglim/Community-Scientists/README.md

 # Community-Scientists: Whoever you are, whatever you do, do real Science, for a change
 Life is filled with contradictions, problems, perhaps hints.
 - Why are we so crazy about singers?
 Why don't we sing ourselves?
-- Why are we so concerned with other's opinions of health, when we can try it and observe the effects ourselves?
+- Why are we so concerned with other's opinions about health, when we can try it and observe the effects ourselves?
 - Why do we look for the best teachers, while we could learn more by observing ourselves?
 - Why do we create so many problems for ourselves, only to complain about life?
 - Why do we search for happiness, get some, and end up searching for more?